How Car Insurance Claims Affect Your Rates: What to Expect After an Accident

 How Accident Forgiveness Works

-Accident forgiveness is an optional feature — sometimes included for loyal customers, sometimes available as a paid add-on — that prevents your premium from increasing after your first at-fault accident.
-Major insurers including Allstate, Progressive, Nationwide, and Travelers offer some version of this benefit.
+Accident forgiveness is an optional feature — sometimes earned as a loyalty reward, sometimes available as a paid add-on — that prevents your premium from increasing after your first at-fault accident.
+As of 2026, major insurers offering this benefit include Progressive, GEICO, Allstate, Nationwide, Erie, Liberty Mutual, and Travelers, among others.

 Key things to know: